ArijusGrotuzas/CVAlgorithms/README.md

 # CV Algorithms
-A set of naive implementations of popular CV algorithms implemented in `C++` using `OpenCV` library.
+A set of naive implementations of popular CV algorithms implemented in `C++` using the `OpenCV` library.
 The examples below contain code snippets showcasing example use of algorithms.

 # Table of contents
 - [Image-thresholding](#Image-thresholding)